smchenry-illinois/CS598-Project/README.md

-# Reproduction and Experimentation of Medical-Record-Linkage-Ensemble-Adaptation
+# Reproduction and Experimentation of Medical-Record-Linkage-Ensemble

 ## Introduction
 This repository contains the code for the CS598 final project of Group 72 in our reproduction of Paper ID 252.